-The relationship between the calendar and this website began with their joint release in 2008.
 Images from the calendar illustrate a design principle each month, bringing the permaculture philosophy to life.

-These examples have been submitted from people around the world as a way to for you to explore the diverse ways in which permaculture can be put into practice.
+Since 2008, examples have been submitted from people around the world as a way to for you to explore the diverse ways in which permaculture can be put into practice.
 The intuitive understanding of each principle over a month helps form a integrated picture of a lifestyle that lives in tune with natural systems.

 The Permaculture Calendar includes a moon planting guide and can be purchased here.